H-YWu/H-YWu.github.io/_pages/home.md

 profile:
   align: left
-  image:
-  image_circular: false # crops the image to make it circular
-  address: >

 news: true  # includes a list of news items
 latest_posts: false # includes a list of the newest posts